 In winter, there are days it's possible to ski (at the farthest South U.S. mainland ski slope).
-Then go downhill to take a swim in a local pool, boat at a local lake, or have a fishing picnic somewhere in town.
+Then go downhill to take a swim in a local pool, boat at a local lake, or have a picnic or nice day of fishing somewhere in town.

 People sometimes interchange climate with weather.
 They are related, but they're not the same.
 Think of it with regards to time.

 Weather is what is happening day to day.
 Will it be sunny?
 What will today's temperature be?